Fetal Cardiac Clinic

 A fetal echocardiogram, which is a type of ultrasound, is performed on your abdomen by a member of our team, either a sonographer or fellow who has been specifically trained to perform this evaluation.
 The test itself may take anywhere from 30 to 60 minutes and depends on how easily we are able to obtain clear images of the heart.
 Because we are examining the baby within the womb, the image quality is very dependent upon the position and activity of the baby.
 To improve the images, during this test you may be asked to empty your bladder, move from side-to-side or even take a brief walk.
 You may eat or drink before this test, and it is not necessary to have a full bladder.
 For these reasons, a longer test does not imply that there is a heart problem.

 During the test, the sonographer or fellow will not give you the results.
 After your test is complete, the person performing your scan will review the images with one of the physician members of our team.
 The physician, who is a specially trained fetal cardiologist, may choose to obtain more images at this time.
-After all of the images are obtained, the doctor will review the results of the test with you and you will be given a copy of the results.
-A nurse is available to assist you in understanding your child’s condition and to plan your next steps.
-A follow-up evaluation may be arranged as needed.
+Again, this does not necessarily mean anything is wrong with your baby's heart.

 As this may be a stressful time for you, we would recommend that your partner or another family member accompany you to this appointment.
 We would recommend against bringing small children to this appointment.
 Please review our latest visitor guidelines prior to your appointment.
+The Women's Auxiliary Volunteers (WAV) Play Park offers daycare services for children over 2.5 years of age, which are free of charge.

 What if there is a heart problem?